m9e/fastapp/templates/fastapi-react/HOW_TO_UPDATE.md

 This guide provides a comprehensive overview of adding a new resource to the FastAPI-React template.
 Key points to remember:

 1. Maintain consistency in naming conventions: use snake_case for backend and API interactions, and camelCase for frontend JavaScript/TypeScript variables.
-2. API responses are not wrapped in a `data` field.
-The response structure directly matches the defined schemas.
+2. All API responses are wrapped in an ApiResponse object, which includes a data field containing the actual response data and a message field.
 3. Implement proper error handling using the `handleApiError` function in frontend API calls.
 4. Ensure type consistency between backend Pydantic models and frontend TypeScript interfaces.
 5. Implement pagination consistently across the backend and frontend.